Blendify/blender-manual/blender_docs/manual/animation/armatures/introduction.rst

 Introduction
 ************

-An Armature in Blender can be thought of as similar to the armature of a real skeleton, and just like a real skeleton an Armature can consist of many bones.
+An armature in Blender can be thought of as similar to the armature of a real skeleton, and just like a real skeleton an armature can consist of many bones.
 These bones can be moved around and anything that they are attached to or associated with will move and deform in a similar way.